indica-mcf/Indica/doc/design.rst

    - {static} decode(input: str): CoordinateTransform
    }

-Methods to :py:meth:`~src.convertors.CoordinateTransform.encode` and :py:meth:`~src.convertors.CoordinateTransform.decode` a transform to/from JSON will be provided.
+Methods to :py:meth:`~src.converters.CoordinateTransform.encode` and :py:meth:`~src.converters.CoordinateTransform.decode` a transform to/from JSON will be provided.
 This will work by encoding the arguments used to instantiate a transform object, allowing it to be recreated upon decoding.
 Note that this means the equilibrium will